 Second, we would argue that the introduction of Quantitative Easing starting in 2010 saved the fundamentalists and delayed judgement day again.
 When US long-term rates began to decline to extremely low levels fundamentalists had not expected, there was an easy culprit: the market distortions that the Fed's massive buying had created.
 Thus, their credibility was not too affected.
 Moreover, fundamentalists began to realize that short-term risk premia were abnormally low and they indeed improved their models.
 All the literature - academic and professional - emphasized that the transmission channel of QE passed through the fall in risk premia.
-Thus, QE forced fundamentalist analysts to revisit their estimates - explicit or implicit - of current risk premia ( $\pi_t^{H,f}$ ) and the risk premia in the not-too-distant future ( $E_t(\pi_s^{H,f})$ for dates s close to t).
-In other words, the gap between the true short term expected return ( $\pi_t^H$ ) and the normal current excess return expected by fundamentalist ( $\pi_t^{H,f}$ ) narrowed, and as explained in the first section, this is this gap that produces puzzling phenomenon that destroy the fundamentalists' credibility.
-Moreover, more recently, the spike in inflation rates in 2021-2023 has pushed up required short-term risk premia and also helped structurally bearish fundamentalists preserve their credibility.
+Thus, QE forced fundamentalist analysts to revisit their estimates - explicit or implicit - of current risk premia ($\pi_t^{H,f}$) and the risk premia in the not-too-distant future ($E_t(\pi_s^{H,f})$) for dates s close to t).
+In other words, the gap between the true short term expected return (π_t^H) and the normal current excess return expected by fundamentalist ($\pi_t^{H,f}$) narrowed, and as explained in the first section, this is this gap that produces puzzling phenomenon that destroy the fundamentalists' credibility.